Pakistan HEC-QMUL PhD Scholarships

 - If you are shortlisted by HEC, you should then apply to QMUL online for admission onto a PhD programme.
 Full details of how to apply are available online.
 Candidates are advised to contact potential supervisors via email before submitting an online application.
 This will enhance your chances of selection.

-- If the proposed supervisor is interested in your proposal and you meet the eligibility requirements for the programme, you will then then be interviewed via Skype or phone.
+- If the proposed supervisor is interested in your proposal and you meet the eligibility requirements for the programme, you will then then be interviewed via online.

 - Following the interview, if the supervisor wishes to take the candidate on they will ask the department to make an offer.
 In some circumstances there will not be capacity to make offer to all those approved by a supervisor.